playgameservices/android-basic-samples/README.md

 <h3>If you're using Android Studio...</h3>

 1. Open Android Studio and launch the Android SDK manager from it (Tools | Android | SDK Manager)
-1. Check that these two components are installed.
-Install them if they are not installed yet.
+1. Check that these two components are installed and updated to the latest version.
+Install or upgrade them if necessary.
    1. *Google Play Services*
    1. *Google Play Services Repository*
 1. Return to Android Studio and select *Import Project*